SmartStake/richlists/README.md

     "telegram2": null, # optional value. tg handle is enough. not needed for IBC assets "discord": "https://discord.gg/wmt9c5F2Ex", # optional value. share full value of the url. not needed for IBC assets "coingeckoId": null, # optional value (update it when it becomes available) - API Id from coingecko.com.
 This will be used to show dollar value of token balances. not needed for IBC assets
+    "status": "active" # mandatory.
+Active indicates token is to be supported.
+Inactive or any other value will delist the token from Smart Stake
     "knownAddresses": [
         {"inj1a78hlc49t4g3xls4zm0f59aqqvnq7d7c6reaa6": "Astroport LP"},
         {"xxxx": "DAO"},